bureson/nn-compass/scenes/dilemma4.md

 # Feedback
 It's a good reflection that it might have a negative infuence on the team if you force them to speak English.
 However, if you let your team choose themselves what language they speak, you are not addressing the root cause of the problem.
 In this scenario, your Danish team members will likely continue to speak Danish and Olga will feel increasingly left out.

-This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and collaborative work environment on the other.
+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and inclusive  (collaborative) work environment on the other.